Local analysis of fast magnetic reconnection: Fast magnetic reconnection

 Three distance scales characterize reconnection: The first is the distance scale $\Delta_d$ at which field lines become indistinguishable due to direct non-ideal effects.
 The second is the distance scale $a_r$ over which reconnection must occur to have a significant effect on the evolution and to be of practical importance.
 The third is the distance scale $a_u$ of spatial variations in $\vec{u}_\bot$.

+Plasma resistivity causes magnetic field lines to interdiffuse, become indistinguishable, and reconnect over the scale $\Delta_d=\sqrt{(\eta/\mu_0)\tau_\eta}$ during the time $\tau_\eta$.
+The shortest timescale $\tau_\eta$ defines the shortest distance over which lines can remain distinguishable, and that timescale is $\tau_\eta=\Delta_d/\tilde{u}_\bot$.
+Consequently, resistivity alone gives $\Delta_d\sim \eta/(\mu_0\tilde{u}_\bot)$.
+Other non-ideal effects, including the grid scale in numerical simulations, contribute to determining the minimum scale $\Delta_d$ over which pairs of magnetic field lines can be distinguished.

-Naively, one would expect reconnection to be irrelevant when the distance required for the distinguishability of the lines, $\Delta_d$, is tiny compared to $a_r$, but this is clearly false if the ratio of separations between pairs of magnetic field lines, $\Delta_{max}/\Delta_{min}$, becomes as large as $a_r/\Delta_d$ with $a_r/\Delta_d\sim1/\epsilon_{ni}$.
+Naively, one would expect reconnection to be irrelevant when the distance required for the distinguishability of the lines, $\Delta_d$, is tiny compared to the spatial scale for reconnection to be significant, $a_r$, but this is clearly false if the ratio of separations between pairs of magnetic field lines, $\Delta_{max}/\Delta_{min}$, becomes as large as $a_r/\Delta_d$ with $a_r/\Delta_d\sim1/\epsilon_{ni}$.

 The spatial scale $a_u$ of variations in $\vec{u}_\bot$ is important because the maximum separation $\Delta_{max}$ can increase exponentially in time for field lines with a minimum separation $\Delta_{min}=\Delta_d$ only when $\Delta_{max}\lesssim a_u$.
 When the scale of a chaotic flow $a_u$ is large compared to $\Delta_{max}$, an initially circular tube of magnetic flux distorts into an ellipse with a large diameter $\Delta_{max}$ that increases exponentially with time and a small diameter $\Delta_{min}$ that decreases exponentially with time.
 However, when $\Delta_{max}$ becomes large compared to the scale of the chaotic flow $a_u$, the evermore elongated tubes of magnetic flux develop folds, and the maximum separation increases only diffusively, which in simple cases means as $\sqrt{t}$.